hypercube1024/firefly/_docs/http-server-and-client.md

 ## Local session store

-In this case, we use the local session store, sessions are stored locally in memory and only available in this instance.
+In this case, we use the local session store.
+Sessions are stored locally in memory and only available in this instance.

 This store is appropriate if you have just a single Firefly instance of you are using sticky sessions in your application and have configured your load balancer to always route HTTP requests to the same Firefly instance.